carolynvs/incluster-broker/README.md

 # InCluster Broker

-This is an implementation of the [Open Broker API](https://openbrokerapi.org) that is suited for local development.
+This is an implementation of the [Open Service Broker API](https://openservicebrokerapi.org) that is suited for local development.
 Instead of provisioning services from a cloud provider, it creates the service in a container on the cluster using Helm.